Dyslexia Diagnosis /

 Full SpLD Assessment

-This is one service at one fixed cost regardless of the range of SpLDs explored (£450).
+This is one service at one fixed cost regardless of the range of SpLDs explored (£500).
+I will not charge separately for an assessment that identifies DCD and ADHD and Dyslexia for example (as is common).
 I work alone to minimise costs and keep well below the rates of bigger agencies.
 This is a big expense for most people, so I do my best to minimise cost and provide maximum value by going clearly above and beyond when I can.
 An added bonus is that you will deal only with me directly throughout the process and after.

 I will conduct a full SpLD assessment reacting to any concerns you tell me about before we meet or during the assessment.
 The resulting very detailed report will meet the highest standards - set by the SpLD Assessment Standards Committee (SASC).
 The report is completed usually within one week and will identify recommendations tailored to the individual, focussing on school, student life or the workplace with a lifelong view.